GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/walkthroughs/backend-demo-walkthrough.md

 #### Semantic Search

 1. Imagine you are a Marketing Analyst, and you want to find prospective customers for a new Bitcoin ETF that GenWealth just launched.
-You could use the UI to enter the Search Term “young aggressive investor” to start your search.
+You could use the UI to enter the Search Term "young aggressive investor" to start your search.

 1. Run the query below to see the results of this search.
 This query executes a semantic search by using AlloyDB AI's embedding() function to translate the search string into an embedding and then comparing it to the embeddings in the user_profile.bio_embedding column via vector similarity search.